indefinit/MozFest2014-musicexpression-workshop/README.md

 **Workshop audience:** This workshop is targeted at beginner/intermediate coders/designers/musicians.
 I'm assuming participants have worked in javascript before, but not necessarily with the web audio api.
 It also helps to have a basic understanding of audio signal routing (inputs and outputs).
 If you're feeling overwhelmed but are still excited to create some novel experiences usging the web audio api, please reach out to either myself, one of the facilitators, or a buddy participant in the workshop!

 **[Tone.js](https://github.com/TONEnoTONE/Tone.js):** All examples use the Tone.js audio library, by Yotam Mann.
-Tone is intended for musician/programmers who want to compose complex computer music, but also want the flexibility of working with various other javascript libraries.
+Tone is intended for musician/programmers who want to use the native fabric of the web to create music, but who also want the flexibility of working with other audio/graphics generating javascript libraries.

 Shortlink to this repo:  [bit.ly/indefinit-mozfest2014](http://bit.ly/indefinit-mozfest2014)